Traffic Light System Examples

 Not homogenous FOIs

 Next we check with the help of homogeneity marker if an area of a FOI represents homogenous land use or crop type.
 In the node Large and not homogeneous we declare all FOIs as heterogenous if they contain at least 9 Sentinel-2 pixels and have homogeneity marker output below a threshold.
-An example heterogeneous FOI is FOI = 6713224001 , which claims to grow corn.
-As it can be seen from the Browser App Screenshot below the NDVI of this FOI (green points) do not follow average NDVI signal of other FOIs growing corn in its neighborhood (blue line and blue band).
+An example heterogeneous FOI in the screenshot below claims to grow corn.
+The NDVI of this FOI (green points) do not follow average NDVI signal of other FOIs growing corn in its neighborhood (blue line and blue band).
 We can see why is this from the Sentinel-2 observations.
 Left half of the FOI is used to cultivate a crop in the beginning of the season, which is harvested around end of June.
 Right half of the FOI is bare in the beginning of the season.
 In June vegetation appears.
 Most probably corn is cultivated only on the right half of the FOI.

 Arable land Example